max-rozzhalovets/maasiimka/README.md

 ## Hi there!
- my name is Max.
-I`m budding frontend developer.
+ My name is Max.
+I`m budding front end developer.

  Studying in Taras Shevchenko National Univercity on faculty of Computer Science and Cybernetics.
  Interested in development and want to associate live with it.